 I stuck quite rigidly to acrylics to similar paintings that you can see below.

-Well, I wanted to stand out from the crowd, which is an understatement and am sure that I stand out in the wedding industry with my invitations.
-But I found that using acrylic paint, which although I thoroughly enjoy wasn’t loose enough for me to really let go.
+Well, I wanted to stand out from the crowd.
+Which is an understatement and am sure that I stand out in the wedding industry with my invitations.
+Besides, I found that using acrylic paint, which although I thoroughly enjoy wasn’t loose enough for me to really let go.
 I still find that with acrylics I am being far too tight with my style.

 However watercolour really gave me that freedom and ease of movement which I had been longing for after creating some very tight pieces.

-I used some photographs of florals for inspiration and set to work creating my first range of watercolours and acrylics based on trying to throw myself into furthering an abstract floral illustration portfolio.
+I used some photographs of florals for inspiration.
+Then set to work creating my first range of watercolours and acrylics based on trying to throw myself into furthering an abstract floral illustration portfolio.

-It is far from perfect, or where I would like to end up as a designer or illustrator, but we have to start somewhere don’t we.
+It is far from perfect, or where I would like to end up as a designer or illustrator.
+Nevertheless we have to start somewhere don’t we.
 We have to leat go of our fears and sometimes just put that brush on paper and start to create!